-- The scope of sports management is very vast as regards the areas.
+The scope of sports management is very vast as regards the areas.
 The underlying objective of physical education is to educate people on how to be healthy, fit and strong.
-Themajor areas of physical education and sports discussed in detail as follows:
+The major areas of physical education and sports discussed in detail as follows:

 - 1. Personnel: Activities included in the personnel area of sports management are:

 - Manpower requirements

 - Recruitment and selection

 - Development and placement

 - Training

 - Monitoring

 - Behavioral audit

 - Participation

 - Public Relations

-2.Programme

-A sound programme is the key to success for an organization.
+- 2. Programme: A sound programme is the key to success for an organization.
 Activities included in the programming are as follows:

 - Training schedules.

 - Revision of curriculum and course of study

 - Recruiting students or participants

 - Maintaining and improving the programme's image and reputation.

 - Coordination with other programmes

 - Evaluation in terms of achievement of goals and objectives

-3. Finance:

-• Financial management includes following activities:
+- 3. Finance: Financial management includes following activities:

 - Sources of Funds

 - Allotments of funds

 - Budget planning

 - Long- and short-term Goals

 - Basics of planning

 - Guidelines

 - Expenditure Control measures

-- Audit and accounts.
+- Audit and accounts

-4.Materials:

-- Materials Management is concerned with equipment and materials.
-It includes the following: Equipment needs in terms of objectives and activities.
+- 4. Materials: Materials Management is concerned with equipment and materials.
+It includes thefollowing:

+- Equipment needs in terms of objectives and activities.

 - Purchasing policies, principles, and procedures

 - Selecting the equipment

 - Care and maintenance of equipment

 - Storing (indoors and outdoors)

 - Handling security

 - Issue and inventory

+- 5

 - Maintenance of registers

 - Modification

 - Standardization and modernization of equipment and materials

-- Disposal procedures.
+- Disposal procedures

-5. Performance:
+- 5. Performance: Performance management deals with the following.

-- Performance management deals with the following Sports competition - Preparation and participation - Prognostics (an advance indication of a future event) and selective diagnostics (a distinctive symptom or characteristic)
+- Sports competition

+- Preparation and participation

+- Prognostics (an advance indication of a future event) and selective diagnostics (a distinctive symptom or characteristic)

 - Performance dynamics and evaluation

 - Psyco-dynamics and sports

 - Ethical standards for teachers/coaches and athletes

 - Maintenance of performance records

 - Roll of honors/colours award boards

 - Reward-award records

-6. Office

-- Office management deals with fundamentals procedures of office management such as:
+- 6. Office: Office management deals with fundamentals procedures of office management such as:

 - Office administration

 - Office Personnel

 - Interpersonal relationships

 - Staff and management correspondence maintenance of office records, registers, and files.

-7. Infrastructure:
+- 7. Infrastructure: Infrastructure Management concerned with the following,

-- Infrastructure Management concerned with the following: - Playfield engineering - Basic concepts and planning - Construction, upkeep, and maintenance of play fields. - Indoors halls, gymnasium, swimming pools, camps sites etc. - Security, safety, and health considerations for infrastructure - Multipurpose use of facilities. - Futuristic approach to the construction and use of sports infrastructure • - Facilities for public merely a collection of men, machines, money and materials.
+- Playfield engineering

+- Basic concepts and planning

+- Construction, upkeep, and maintenance of play fields.

+- Indoors halls, gymnasium, swimming pools, camps sites etc.

+- Security, safety, and health considerations for infrastructure

+- Multipurpose use of facilities.

+- Futuristic approach to the construction and use of sports infrastructure •

+- Facilities for public

+Need of Management: Management is the dynamic life-giving element in every organization; it is the activating force that gets things done through people.
+Without management, an organization is merely a collection of men, machines, money and materials.
 In its absence, the resources of production remain resources and never become production.
 The following points discuss the need for management in any organization:

-Need of Management

-• Management is the dynamic life-giving element in every organization, it is the activating force that gets things done through people.
-Without management, an organization is.